elysia090/VEEN/doc/USAGE.md

 sudo install -d -m 0750 /var/log/veen
 ```

 `/var/lib/veen` should be writable by the service account that runs the hub. `/etc/veen` can hold static configuration such as `hub-config.toml` and TLS material if you supply `--tls-cert`/`--tls-key`.
+Logs default to stderr; set `RUST_LOG` or `VEEN_LOG_LEVEL` to adjust verbosity.

 ## 2. Local developer quickstart

-Before starting, create a disposable workspace (e.g. `/tmp/veen-hub` and `/tmp/veen-client`) so you can delete everything after experimenting.
+Complete these steps in order the first time you run VEEN.
+Create a disposable workspace (e.g. `/tmp/veen-hub` and `/tmp/veen-client`) so you can delete everything afterwards.

 1. **Start a hub in the foreground**
    ```shell